RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation: METHOD

 \section{METHOD}

-In this section, we present our proposed framework \ours\space for open-vocabulary 3D scene graph generation.
-The overall pipeline is illustrated in Figure~\ref{fig:structure}.
-Our pipeline consists of three main stages: (1) \textbf{Cross-image Object Mapping} (Section~\ref{subsec:inter_frame_object_mapping}), where we perform 2D segmentation, dynamic downsampling, and 3D object fusion to construct a global object list with object-level point clouds and semantic embeddings; (2) \textbf{Node Caption Generation} (Section~\ref{subsec:node_caption_generation}), where we first obtain initial captions, then perform re-shot guided uncertainty estimation, and finally refine high-uncertainty objects using object-level RAG; (3) \textbf{Edge Caption Generation} (Section~\ref{subsec:edge_caption_generation}), where we use a structured LLM prompt to produce interpretable relationship captions.
+In this section, we present \ours, a framework designed to bridge the gap between passive perception and active verification in open-vocabulary 3D scene graph generation.
+As illustrated in~\cref{fig:structure}, our pipeline consists of three main stages: (1) \textbf{Cross-image Object Mapping} (\cref{subsec:inter_frame_object_mapping}), where we incrementally fuse local observations into a global object list, employing dynamic downsampling to balance representation efficiency with point cloud density; (2) \textbf{Node Caption Generation} (\cref{subsec:node_caption_generation}), which implements our diagnose-then-rectify mechanism: utilizing re-shot guided uncertainty estimation to identify semantic ambiguity, followed by Object-level RAG to rectify unreliable predictions; (3) \textbf{Edge Caption Generation} (\cref{subsec:edge_caption_generation}), where we leverage the refined object nodes to prompt an LLM for interpretable inter-object relationship generation.